norton120/pirate_baby/content/project-301/take_to_the_sea.md

 > _"Insanity is doing the same thing over and over again, but expecting different results." - Rita Mae Brown_

-- the common perception of tech startups is a privileged lot that make insane money and play foosball all day.
+When most people think about tech startups, they imagine a is a privileged lot that make insane money while playing foosball all day.
+There’s some truth to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxNTczODIzMiw3NTE3OTIxNTYsLTE5MT
+eyJoaXN0b3J5IjpbLTE5MDkzODYyMywxMzE1NzM4MjMyLDc1MT
-gxODQzNTEsODcxNDAwNTIsMTI0NzQ1NTA1NywyMDA3NjI5MTgz
+c5MjE1NiwtMTkxODE4NDM1MSw4NzE0MDA1MiwxMjQ3NDU1MDU3
-LC0xMzYxNjEyMzA0LDE4NjA2NzI2MDddfQ==
+LDIwMDc2MjkxODMsLTEzNjE2MTIzMDQsMTg2MDY3MjYwN119
 -->